-Nursing Home Negligence Lawyers in Gainesville, FL
+Nursing Home Negligence Lawyers

 Keep your loved ones safe and healthy by reporting nursing home negligence.

 No one wants to think about it, but every day in Florida patients are harmed by the effects of nursing home negligence.
 With the growing population of elderly citizens, Florida has one of the highest nursing home populations in the country.
-If you have a loved one who is a resident of a nursing home, it’s important that you understand and can identify signs of abuse and neglect so that you can act quickly if you suspect foul-play.
+If you have a loved one who is a resident of a nursing home, it’s important that you understand and can identify signs of abuse and neglect so that you can act quickly if you suspect foul play.

-Florida Medical Malpractice Attorneys in Gainesville
+Florida Medical Malpractice Attorneys In Gainesville

 The medical malpractice attorneys of Warner, Sechrest & Butts, P.A., are ready and dedicated to protecting your loved ones.
 If you suspect someone has been injured as a result of negligence, we can help you file a nursing home negligence lawsuit, collect evidence and keep your loved one safe during the process.
 You must act quickly to ensure the patient’s safety.

-Signs of Nursing Home Negligence
+Signs Of Nursing Home Negligence

 Nursing home residents are often more prone to injuries that are not necessarily caused by a pre-existing condition.
-For residents who cannot move on their own, or those who require assistance to stand or walk, they may be injured from falling, perhaps out of bed, while moving to a wheelchair or walker, or when going to the bathroom.
+For residents who cannot move on their own or those who require assistance to stand or walk, they may be injured from falling, perhaps out of bed, while moving to a wheelchair or walker, or when going to the bathroom.
 Maybe you’re thinking that it’s a risk many older people are exposed to, whether they reside in an assisted living residence or not, but nursing homes should be staffed adequately so that no resident is left alone for too long.

-Common signs of nursing home negligence and abuse can include mood swings, isolation, unexplained bruising, withdrawal, dehydration, malnutrition, bed sores, broken bones, cuts and scrapes, poor personal hygiene, crying and paranoia.
+Common signs of nursing home negligence and abuse can include mood swings, isolation, unexplained bruising, withdrawal, dehydration, malnutrition, bed sores, broken bones, cuts and scrapes, poor personal hygiene, crying, and paranoia.
 It’s important to remember that each person will react differently to various types of neglect, so if you recognize that a loved one is acting in an unusual manner, get help right away.

 While a fall on its own does not constitute negligence, it should not be ignored.
 If a patient has fallen repeatedly, or if several patients who come in contact with the same staff member have fallen, then these instances could be a serious issue.
 Patients who fall because no one is around to help them are victims of neglect.
 Nursing home staff members are responsible for the care of their patients, which includes helping them to the bathroom, transferring them from the bed to a chair or wheelchair, and aiding them in walking.